 - No complaints is no guarantee—New religious organizations can and are being created so quickly that there may not have been enough time for any complaints to be filed.
 In the case of older organizations, some scams have been forgotten by a younger generation.

 - There are no ministry or church standards organizations.
 Other than mainline denominations that police themselves, there are no ministry, church, synagogue, or mosque standards organizations that provide accountability or prevent fraud.
 The Evangelical Council for Financial Accountability (ECFA) is no longer a standard of reliability.
 In former years, ECFA suspended member organizations that were not in compliance with their rules; however, now they only conduct private reviews.
-Michael Martin, Director of Legal Services and Legal Counsel for the EFCA, recently told Rusty Leonard of Ministry Watch, “When standards-related issues are under review with respect to a particular member, ECFA does not comment on our review.”
+At one point, Michael Martin, Director of Legal Services and Legal Counsel for the EFCA, told Rusty Leonard of Ministry Watch, “When standards-related issues are under review with respect to a particular member, ECFA does not comment on our review.”
 ECFA also helped derail a Senate Finance Committee investigation into the misuse of donor money.

 - After a disaster, give to established charities.
 Many ministries or religious organizations use natural disasters such as hurricanes and earthquakes to raise money for their organizations and only spend a minuscule amount, if any at all, on actual human relief efforts.
 Established charities already have an infrastructure that allows them to readily meet human need in a disaster.